After the Hair Transplant Procedure

 A variety of medicines are frequently provided after surgery.
 A steroid such as prednisone may be given to help reduce the frequency and severity of swelling.
 Antibiotics are used to help prevent infection.
 Finally, pain pills are provided for use as necessary.

 In regards to pain after the procedure, in general, patients are pleasantly surprised.
 The recipient area is usually not particularly painful at all.
 The excision site in back is what is frequently tender for a few days.
 That is only natural as it is like any other surgery site.
 Many patients either use no pain pills or just use them for a few days.
-Patients will notice a bigger difference with the FUE Hair Transplant Technique.Click Here to Receive Up to £2000 Off
+Patients will notice a bigger difference with the FUE Hair Transplant Technique.Click Here for Your Up to £2000 off Voucher

 How to “Camouflage” the Procedure